-Use terminal PC as a common terminal, and perform wiring as follows.
-(Do not connect terminal SD on the inverter with the terminal 0 V for the external power supply.
+Use terminal PC as a common terminal, and perform wiring as shown below.
+(Do not connect terminal SD of the inverter with terminal 0V of the external power supply.
 When using terminals PC-SD as a 24 VDC power supply, do not install an external power supply in parallel with the inverter.
 Doing so may cause a malfunction in the inverter due to undesirable currents.)